VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models

 \subsection{Efficiency Analysis}

-In Table~\ref{tab:efficiency}, we evaluate the practical acceleration effects of VScan.
+\looseness=-1 In Table~\ref{tab:efficiency}, we evaluate the practical acceleration effects of VScan.
+Specifically, we report the total inference time and the time required for the pre-filling stage when processing all samples in the POPE benchmark.
 By retaining only 11\% of the visual tokens, VScan achieves a 1.37$\times$ speedup in overall efficiency and a 1.77$\times$ speedup in prefilling efficiency on LLaVA-1.5-7B, while maintaining robust performance with only a 0.9\% decline.

 Our approach achieves even more significant acceleration on LLaVA-NeXT-7B, where it delivers a 2.05$\times$ speedup in inference and a 2.91$\times$ speedup in the prefill stage.
 Additionally, our approach can also effectively compress KV cache storage across different backbones.
 It is also important to note that VScan is compatible with FlashAttention~\cite{dao2024flashattention}, which can further enhance efficiency.
 For instance, the inference time of our approach with an 11\% retention rate on LLaVA-NeXT-7B can be further reduced from 488 to 473 seconds.